enochian/enochian.github.io/_posts/2015-7-11-vision-voice.md

 [Breeze edition: Malkuth, Yesod, Hod and Netzach in Malkuth.
 Also Hod and Netzach on the Tree.
 I am quite confused by these attributions in Equinox 4.2.]

+Suggests incoming of Aeon of Horus; 18º Rose-Croix degree of Scottish Rite.
+Also the imagery is consistent with the path of Tav (Saturn) leading from Malkuth.

 <center><img src="http://en.museicapitolini.org/var/museicivici/storage/images/musei/musei_capitolini/percorsi/percorsi_per_sale/palazzo_nuovo/salone/statua_di_arpocrate/10399-13-ita-IT/statua_di_arpocrate_largew.jpg"></center>

 Crystal cube in form of Harpocrates (Malkuth) surrounded by sphere (Aethyrs)—"I am the Magician and the Exorcist.
 I am the axle of the wheel, and the cube in the circle.
 'Come unto me' is a foolish word: for it is I that go'"—surrounded by four archangels.
 Suggests Pentagram ritual.
 Harpocrates is the center of the 4 archangels—"(This is of the 4: there is a fifth who is invisible, & therein am I as a babe in an egg.)"